lunarengine/lunar-test-v1/README.md

 ### Compatibility

-Lunar Engine is currently in demo stage (it implements a limited subset of its planned API), but here is what is supported:
+Lunar Engine is currently in demo stage (it implements a limited subset of its planned API), but here is what is currently supported:

 - Basic scene rendering
   - Lighting, shadows, ambient, skybox